 Yes, it’s entirely possible to reach Rhinelander via boat, canoe, kayak, stand up paddle board, and the like.
 Rhinelander’s Boom Lake is a flowage on the Wisconsin River.
 Public access is available at the boat launch in Hodag Park (located about one mile from Project North).

-Whether you’re interested in staying in a cottage, resort, hotel, or a campsite, our friends at Explore Rhinelander have all of the lodging information you need.
+Whether you’re interested in staying in a cottage, resort, hotel, or a campsite, the Rhinelander Chamber has all of the lodging information you need.

 Resting on the shores of the Wisconsin River, Rhinelander, WI, is surrounded by forest, lakes, and sheer wilderness.
 The city itself boasts of a historic downtown with access to restaurants, shops, and arts & culture activities.
 As a result, the opportunities for exploration and adventure are infinite.

 For detailed information on all there is to explore, head on over to these places: